malidukica/complang/20200227_Javascript/workshop.md

 });
 ```

 In the functional programming world, the transformValue function is called _map_.
-What happens if we try to refactor this function into using a box.
+What happens if we try to refactor _getAcronym_ into using a box.

 ```js
 const Box = value => ({